Some High Latvian Politicians Think the Waffen-SS Fought for Freedom

 We hope that some day the role of the Latvian Legion Waffen-SS will be the subject of historical analysis and not the target of polemics.
-However, even seventy-three years after the end of World War II, the polarized divide between, empirically, Jews and Latvians, remains a gulf waiting to be bridged.
+However, even seventy-four years after the end of World War II, the polarized divide between, empirically, Jews and Latvians, remains a gulf waiting to be bridged.
 As some history is acknowledged, that is, fighting against Soviet reoccupation, it is nevertheless now being represented as a "choice" to fight for the Nazis.

 As someone born, raised, and educated in Latvia, Dr. Feigmanis is in a unique position to foster understanding and reconciliation of, and atonement for, the past.
 Thus we were all the more disappointed to find Feigmanis forfeiting his opportunity—and we would argue duty—to instead truck out the formulaic and false "Latvians fought for Hitler's victory" script.